 Not only that, but the Fire Tablet Kids Edition range is often reduced.
 The kid-friendly devices offer up a subscription to the Free Time collection of apps, games, and content as well as a lengthy warranty and a bumper case as well.
 They do come in a little more expensive than the standard models, though.

-So, if you're looking to play some games, catch up with streaming, browse the web or simply grab one of the best cheap tablets for a Kindle experience, a device in the Amazon Fire range is the ultimate affordable buy.
+So, if you're looking to play some games, catch up with some media streaming, browse the web or simply grab one of the best cheap tablets for a Kindle experience, a device in the Amazon Fire range is the ultimate affordable buy.